 After taking the rollers out she sprinkles in texturizer – in this case Pure Abundance Hair Potion.
 A more affordable option would be Powder Play by SexyHair (Amazon link)

 Best Velcro Rollers for Volume

 Typically if going for volume the bigger the better.

 So one word applies if you have longer hair.
 Jumbo.

-The big idea is to stretch out your strands as much as you can while they’re warm and then setting them while they cool.
+But the big idea is to stretch out your strands as much as you can while they’re warm and then setting them while they cool.

 Which means the more roller real estate you’ve got to work with the better.

 Then set it with a cool blast from your blow dryer.

 There’s an added benefit.
 Going bigger means it’s faster since it takes fewer curlers to do the job.